tiansiyuan/kubeflow-docs/docs/user-guide/mlflow.rst

     juju relate mlflow-server admission-webhook

-run ``watch juju status --relations``, this shows the relations you created.
-Relations are created almost immediately, you should then wait a few minutes for the mlflow-server unit to have active status so you can access the dashboard next.
+Run ``watch juju status --relations`` to see the relations you created.
+Relations are created almost immediately.
+You should then wait a few minutes for the ``mlflow-server`` unit to have active status so you can access the dashboard next.

 Access the Dashboard